haru110jp/ABCs_of_RBCs_Python_version/README.md

 # ABCs_of_RBSs_Python_version
 I write Python versions of MATLAB codes appearing in "The ABCs of RBCs" by George McCandless.
+The structure of the program may be slightly changed from the original one, but I make sure that almost the same result is obtained.

 I believe my Python codes are helpful for those who do not have an access to MATLAB.

-Four (personal) Objectives:
+Four (Personal) Objectives:

 1. To improve my skills of numerical calculations/simulations.